ashu1994/mongodb/README.md

 ### User Management

-**NOTE:** Using the `sc-mongodb::user_management` is not secure since passwords are stored plain text in your node attributes.
+**NOTE:** Using the `mongodb::user_management` is not secure since passwords are stored plain text in your node attributes.
 Please concider using a wrapper recipe with encrypted data bags when using this cookbook in production.

-An optional recipe is `sc-mongodb::user_management` which will enable authentication in the configuration file by default and create any users in the `node['mongodb']['users']`.
+An optional recipe is `mongodb::user_management` which will enable authentication in the configuration file by default and create any users in the `node['mongodb']['users']`.
 The users array expects a hash of username, password, roles, and database.
 Roles should be an array of roles the user should have on the database given.